The western Zhou dynasty 1100-770BCE

 Ji Fa founded the new dynasty and was proclaimed Zhou Wuwang 周武王.
 The new center of administration of the Zhou state was in the Wei valley at Hao (鎬) near modern day Xi'an and divided into three divisions Bei, Yong and Wei.
 He soon bestowed honors on his father as ‘King Wen’ (a very Confucian thing to do).

 Like his father the title ‘King Wu’ is an honorific title which means ‘military might’.
 Together Wen and Wu represent the two instruments of government ‘culture’ and ‘military supremacy’.
-You treat your educated friends and neighbors with culture, while barbarian enemies are treated with military force.
+This is reflected in the ancient maxim: You treat your educated friends and neighbors with culture, while barbarian enemies are treated with military force.

 Duke of Zhou 周文公旦 (d.
 1032BCE)